The Descent from the Cross (David Folley)

 The Descent from the Cross by David Folley was commissioned by Rev. Raymond Chudley to mark his retirement in 1996 as team leader of St Andrew's Church, Wickford, Essex.

-Over the centuries The Descent from the Cross or Deposition of Christ or Descent of Christ from the Cross, has been a common subject in Christian art.
+Over the centuries The Descent from the Cross, or Deposition of Christ or Descent of Christ from the Cross, has been a common subject in Christian art.
 Famous examples from the old masters include those by Peter Paul Rubens, Rembrandt, Jacopo Pontormo and Rogier van der Weyden whose work influenced Folley's geometric composition.

 Folley's homage to Rogier van der Weyden’s masterpiece is a modern interpretation to “inspire the viewer to contemplate the historical, human and mystical elements of the crucifixion”.
-It was rendered by the painter in response to Rev. Raymond Chudley request to create a work where the “viewer receives more from it the more he or she looks”.
+It was rendered by the painter in response to Rev. Raymond Chudley's request to create a work where the “viewer receives more from it the more he or she looks”.

 Folley's controversial commission received a mixed response.
-The Ecclesiastical response to the work was approval; Chudley said “It is slightly controversial, perhaps, but so dramatic.
-The viewer receives more from it the more he or she looks”.
-In his dedication of the work The Bishop of Bradwell, Right Reverend Laurie Green explained to the congregation that Folley “has depicted the Descent of the Body of Christ from the Cross like the icons of old” to “meditate and reflect on the scene of utter horror”.
-In the transcript of the dedication he continues, “We want the brutal truth told but not in a brutal way”.
-In summing up his dedication the bishop stated: "This was truth seen through the believing eye of the artist […]We should embrace the vision".
+The ecclesiastical response to the work was approval; Chudley said, “It is slightly controversial, perhaps, but so dramatic.
+The viewer receives more from it the more he or she looks.”
+In his dedication of the work, the Bishop of Bradwell, Right Reverend Laurie Green, explained to the congregation that Folley “has depicted the Descent of the Body of Christ from the Cross like the icons of old” to “meditate and reflect on the scene of utter horror”.
+In the transcript of the dedication he continues, “We want the brutal truth told but not in a brutal way.”
+In summing up his dedication the bishop stated: "This was truth seen through the believing eye of the artist […]We should embrace the vision."